laracord/laracord.com/content/docs/deployment.md

 ## Booting in Production

-When your bot is built for production, it will expect to live alongside a `.env` file and will automatically create a `database.sqlite` and `cache` folder alongside the binary on first run.
+When your bot is built for production, it will expect to live alongside a `.env` file and will automatically create a `database.sqlite` file and `cache` folder alongside the binary on first run.

 To boot your bot, use the built `PHAR` file the same way you worked with Laracord locally on a server running PHP 8.1+: